Lately I have been on a posting spree, but much of that posting has been focused on helping people find their niche topics.

-Here is a tutorial where I specifically put out 10 different markets that can help you brainstorm better for your own lists.
+Here is a tutorial where you’ll find 10 niche markets which can help you brainstorm niche ideas better and possibly use for your own own lists.

 Worried that you don’t know enough about the topic you chose?
-Well then you may be underestimating what you really know about it (read why) and if not, you can always study up on it through Google…
+Well then you may be underestimating what you really know about it (read why you may be an expert at a niche and not know it) and if not, you can always study up on it through Google.

-Is my topic of choice profitable enough!?
+Is my topic of choice profitable enough?
 Odds are it is if you narrow it down enough and do the right research for it.
-I’ve also basically debunked the whole idea of saturated and competitive markets here.
+I’ve also basically debunked the whole idea of saturated niche markets here.